Orniepay/YouTube-AI-Chatbot/README.md

-AI ChatBot with GPT-3.5-Turbo & MindsDB & SQL
+AI ChatBot with GPT-3.5-Turbo & MindsDB & POSTGRES SQL DB

 Used MindsDB and GPT-3.5-Turbo to build and AI chatbot that can analyze and respond to YouTube Comments.